tarantool/doc/doc/2.2/dev_guide/internals/box_protocol.rst

 .. code-block:: none

     OP:
-        Works only for integer fields:
+        Works only for numeric fields:
         * Addition    OP = '+' . space[key][field_no] += argument
         * Subtraction OP = '-' . space[key][field_no] -= argument
+        Works only for unsigned integer fields:
         * Bitwise AND OP = '&' . space[key][field_no] &= argument
         * Bitwise XOR OP = '^' . space[key][field_no] ^= argument
         * Bitwise OR  OP = '|' . space[key][field_no] |= argument